lapinek/platform-scripting/README.md

     Client-side Script Legend:

     * A. Create a script element and add to DOM for loading an external library.
     * B. When the library is loaded, make a request to an external source to obtain the client's IP information.
     * C. Save the information, received as a JSON object, as a string in an input in the automatically rendered form.
     * D. When the HTTP call is complete, submit the form.
     * E. If the HTTP request takes more time than the specified timeout, auto submit the form.

+    Specific for Scripted Decision Node points of considerations:

+    * The form is NOT self-submitting.
+    * The input for the client-side data needs to be referenced directly.
+    * There is no automatically provided `submit()` function.

-    > If you'd like to inspect the page content, you can further delay submission of the form or stop JavaScript execution with the good old alert.
+    > If you'd like to inspect the page content, you can further delay submission of the form or stop JavaScript execution with `alert()`.

 3. Check if any callbacks have been already requested by the node; if not, specify the two for inserting a script in the user's browser and receiving a submitted form value from the client side.
 The callbacks will be sent to the user's browser.